Why older Australian women risk facing homelessness

 “I’m on a part pension,” she says.
 “By the time I buy petrol and pay for my phone, as well as health insurance and my storage bill, I’m left with just enough to buy food and essentials.”

 “The whole thing was disastrous in the end,” she says.
 “I was shocked but delighted to conceive at the age of 46 but we lost the baby.
-She had a severe chromosome abnormality and we made the very traumatic decision to terminate the pregnancy.
+She had a severe chromosome abnormality.
 We never really recovered from that and Andrew eventually ran off.”

 A rich and varied life, full of different experiences

 Over the years, Jane has worked for CSIRO and at the gift shop at Sydney’s Royal Botanic Gardens and managed two garden nurseries.
 She’s had a string of jobs in hospitality and at the Port Arthur Historic Site in Tasmania, she worked as a ghost tour guide.

 “There was a group of us in Tassie,” she says.
 “Good friends, all artists, who used to talk about buying a property together and sharing the costs, but sadly that never happened.”
 Now, with no superannuation nest egg and nowhere affordable to live, Jane’s future is uncertain.
 “I’m going through my savings too quickly,” she says.